section-engineering-education/engineering-education/articles/aws-vs-google-cloud/index.md

 AWS and Google Cloud can be distinguished by key parameters such as users, compute services, storage, Big Data analysis, networking, features, downtimes and pricing.

 #### Users
 AWS has been able to attract high-profile clients because it is established, and has extensive experience in cloud computing.
-AWS platform is used by clients such as Unilever, Samsung, Netflix, Xiami, BMW, and Airbnb.
+AWS platform is used by clients such as Unilever, Samsung, Netflix, Xiaomi, BMW, and Airbnb.

 Google Cloud Platform has also attracted big clients because its services share the same infrastructure with YouTube, Gmail, and Google Search.
 Some of its clients include PayPal, Bloomberg, HSBC, and 20th Century Fox.